murtiad/M_HERACLES/README.md

 - regiongrowingnormalsOct.m : region growing based on smoothness constraints (normals and angles) that work much faster by implementing octree sub-divisions
 - dispNormals.m : simple function to display the directional arrows of point cloud normals
 - axedetect.m : detects axes in a (more or less) planar point cloud using (2D) Hough Transform.
 Useful to determine, for example, if a wooden beam is L-shaped.
+- beamSeg.m : use this for a wooden beam frame structure.
+The function segments the point cloud automatically into individual beams.
+Could be useful for HBIM users.